Last Updated: August 26, 2021

 - Avoid eating out at expensive places on a large scale.
 Home-cooked food is not only cheaper but also good for health.

-- Try to not keep cash in hand and instead save the cash electronically.
+- Try not to keep cash in hand and instead save the cash electronically.
 It is safe and prevents splurging.

 - Don't invest in dry-cleaning.
 Go for clothes that can be easily washed.

-- Opt for free entertainment and services in the form of DVDs and books available from the campus library, free gym memberships in the University, and free sports activities.
+- Opt for free entertainment and services in the form of DVDs and books from the campus library, free gym memberships in the University, and free sports activities.
 Make maximum use of these advantages.